 Your equipment is working in top-notch condition, no cords unplugged, you have a valid IP address, and you have even confirmed the issue is affecting multiple devices outside of your network.

+So to determine what’s the issue, contact Spectrum customer support in Fort Worth via any of the channels listed.
 In case of an internet outage in Fort Worth, they would let you know.
 And, if the trouble is indeed at your end, they would first attempt to resolve it on the call but if all else fails, they would send someone to have a look at your setup.

 If you want to circumvent the hassle of talking to a human being, you can still find out about the outage by using My Spectrum app.